 Geocaching is a techno-treasure hunt!

 Geocaching (pronounced "geo-cashing") is an outdoor treasure hunt using hand-held Global Positioning System (GPS) units.
 The geocachers hide and seek "treasures," which are found in waterproof containers and typically include a pencil, small notebook to serve as a logbook for finders and several trinkets like key chains, small toys and buttons.
-Geocaches can range in size from a small film canister to bigger than a 5-gallon bucket.
+Geocaches can range in size from a small film canister to bigger than a five-gallon bucket.

 Geocachers hide the geocache and enter coordinates (latitude and longitude) on a website.
 Others download the coordinates, enter them into a GPS unit and hunt for the geocache.